 The celebration of the Mass is the source and summit of the Catholic faith.
 This Liturgical Celebration is the center of all that we do at Newman Catholic.
-Mass is celebrated on campus every Sunday at NJIT Campus Center B35 at 5 PM.
+Student Mass is celebrated every Sunday at Saint Patrick's Pro-Cathedral at 7 PM.

 “When you pray, you speak with God.
 When you read, God speaks to you.” - St. Cyprian

 Lectio Divina means "divine or sacred reading."
 Another way of saying it is that it is a "prayerful reading of Scripture."
 It is a 2000 year old spiritual and traditional way of attentively listening and prayerfully talking with God through Scripture.
 It involves mediating on a passage of the Bible, preferably the Gospel of the Day.
 It, however, is not the same as a Bible Study where one seeks to interpret the sacred text through analysis.
 In fact, Lectio is about encountering God in His word.
 This ancient practice helps us fall in love with Jesus, our Lord, the Living Word, who speaks to us in and through Scripture.
 Thus, Lectio Divina allows us to invite the Word to become a transforming lens that brings the events of daily living into focus so that we can come to live more deeply and find the presence of God more readily in the events of each day.

 Lectio Divina is offered every Sunday following the celebration of the Holy Mass.

 "When you approach the tabernacle remember that he has been waiting for you for twenty centuries." - St. Josemaría Escrivá

 Every Monday night, from 7 - 8 PM, we all gather together at the Chapel of the Holy Family at the Newman Catholic Center to pray together in the presence of God.
 This serves as the first part of our weekly "Newman Night."